Welcome to the Lioness Heart with Netta Finney Mejia

 This podcast is produced and hosted by Netta Finney Mejia.
 Recorded in the studios of Brisbane Ethnic Community Radio 4EB 98.1FM on Turrbal and Yuggera Country.
 Broadcast on the Community Radio Network around Australia.
 Music by Stephen Utting.

-Content warning: We mention family violence and we also talk about an Indigenous person who has died.
 If you’re in Australia and you need to talk to someone, please call:

 - Lifeline on 13 11 14 (crisis support)